Contrasting Resideo Technologies (NYSE:REZI) and Latch (NASDAQ:LTCH)

 |N/A

-86.0% of Resideo Technologies shares are owned by institutional investors.
-Comparatively, 33.7% of Latch shares are owned by institutional investors.
-0.1% of Resideo Technologies shares are owned by insiders.
+86.0% of Resideo Technologies shares are held by institutional investors.
+Comparatively, 33.7% of Latch shares are held by institutional investors.
+0.1% of Resideo Technologies shares are held by insiders.
 Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock will outperform the market over the long term.

 Valuation & Earnings

-This table compares Resideo Technologies and Latch’s top-line revenue, earnings per share (EPS) and valuation.
+This table compares Resideo Technologies and Latch’s revenue, earnings per share (EPS) and valuation.

 |Gross Revenue